You are here

 Borrow, renew, return

-Scan-to-PDF is a document delivery service for circulating items at SAL3, our off-site library storage facilities (Stanford Auxiliary Libraries 1&2, SAL3, and SAL-Newark).
+Scan-to-PDF is a digital document delivery service for articles and chapters from print collections housed in our off-site library storage facilities (Stanford Auxiliary Libraries 1&2, SAL3, and SAL-Newark).
 This service is available to current Stanford faculty, staff, students, postdocs, and University visiting scholars.

 It is easy to request a PDF: find the item in Searchworks, click the request button, and choose the Scan-to-PDF option.
 You'll then receive an email from us with a link to download the article/book chapter from your interlibrary services account.

-- Requests are limited to one chapter per book or one article per journal volume, up to 50 pages maximum.
-This is due to copyright restrictions.
+- Requests are limited to one chapter per book or one article per journal volume, up to 50 pages maximum or 10% total of a volume.

-- We aim to fill requests within 2-4 business days, depending on demand.
-We will improve delivery time through the pilot period.
+- We aim to fill requests within 1-2 business days.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.

-Stanford Information Delivery reserves the right to not fill a request, if in its judgement, it would involve violation of copyright law.
+We reserve the right to not fill a request, if in our judgement, it would involve violation of copyright law.